RussOakham/Immortal-Fitness-Collective/README.md

 - Gun metal grey: To represent industry and hard work required to achieve the goal.
 - White: To denote transparency and honesty found in hard work.

 These colours also serve to provide a light and clean aesthetic, which fits desired design of the wider site very well.
-Once these colours were picked, I used Canva's colour palette generator to find complementary colours to use across the site.
+Once these colours were picked, I used Canva's colour palette generator to find inspiration for complementary colours to use across the site.

 <details>
 <summary>Colour Palette</summary>